cslab/csspin/docs/howtoplugins.rst

-`spin` will install installable plugins into ``{spin.plugin_dir}``, which is ``{spin.project_root}/.spin/plugins`` unless the plugin path was modified by the :option:`--plugin-directory` command line option.
+`spin` will install installable plugins into ``{spin.plugin_dir}``, which is ``{spin.project_root}/.spin/plugins`` unless the plugin path was modified by the :option:`--plugin-directory <spin --plugin-directory>` command line option.

 Plugin Lifecycle